matthewpennell/matthewpennell.com/ux/_posts/2014-01-04-hello-world.markdown

 ---
 layout: post
-title:  "Hello there, wonderful world!"
+title:  "Hello world"
-date:   2014-01-04 10:14:14
+date:   2014-01-05 19:52:14
 category: ux
 ---

 Hello world!
-This test post is just to see whether GitHub Pages auto-regenerates the Jekyll blog data immediately when I push a new post to the repo.
+This is just a placeholder post for now, to be replaced shortly with some actual links, observations and commentary on UX and design.